What’s Stopping You Progressing Your Career?

 You’re selling yourself short

 It’s possible that you may not be able to progress your career because you’re not selling yourself enough.
 When getting considered for promotions, it’s often those that shout the loudest and make their skills and achievements known that get the role.
-Similarly, when switching career, you may be underestimating the importance of transferable skills.
+Similarly, when switching careers, you may be underestimating the importance of transferable skills.

 Start being more confident and make employers aware that you know your stuff.
 This will help you to be considered for new opportunities.